delendum-xyz/delendum.xyz/_posts/2022-11-15-zk-snark-aggregation.md

 As so much of cryptography, zero-knowledge and otherwise, Halo is based on elliptic curves.
-Specifically, it uses a polynomial commitment scheme (PCS), which was previously used in another well-known zk-SNARK scheme, namely *Bulletproofs*: Given an elliptic curve E (where we write
+Specifically, it uses a polynomial commitment scheme (PCS), which was previously used in another well-known zk-SNARK scheme, namely [Bulletproofs](https://eprint.iacr.org/2017/1066.pdf): Given an elliptic curve E (where we write
 $$E(\mathbb{F})$$ for the group defined by the points on E in the field
 $$\mathbb{F}$$ over which we work) and random points
 $$P_{i}\in E(\mathbb{F})$$, one can commit to a polynomial p(x) =